Prerequisites¶

 Navigate to Network → NAT in the Netris Controller.

-Verify that both SNAT rules are listed with: - The correct source addresses. - The assigned SNAT IP.
+Verify that all SNAT rules are listed with: - The correct source addresses. - The assigned SNAT IP.

 Enabling Access to CloudStack Management GUI¶